The start of the expedition with Oasis Overland. Some details about the truck and journey.

 I made up my mind before I even left Ireland about people of the trip.
 I might have negative thoughts or feelings about people on the trip but I would refuse to harbour them.
 Anything negative I felt, I would interpret as a reflection of my own shadow and was my responsibility to not feed them.
 That’s not to say that I didn’t and don’t have grumbling or irritable thoughts, I’m not a bleedin’ saint , but they go nowhere.
 This means that I can enjoy being in and of the group, on my terms

 My middle name is Thomas or Tomás, in Irish.
 All my life, I’ve seen my name written as Brian Thomas Harrington or Brian Tomás Ó’hÚrdail, the Irish language or Gaeilge, translation.
+I generally call myself Brian and, oddly enough, so do others.
 Poor old Thomas never got a word in, not even edgeways, was never recognised, was born silent and remained so.
 Until a few years ago when I met an Irish guy in a train traveling from Saigon or Ho Chi Ming City to Hanoi.
 For some reason, we got to talking about names.
 He told me that he used his middle name when travelling because this gives him a sense of dislocation from his everyday life back in Ireland and helped him be more located in his travelling.
 Like myself, he saw himself as an independent traveller and not a tourist.
 I thought about this for a while and decided to do the same.
 I have done this a few times now and it’s very interesting how it subtly alters the experience.
 Especially now that I am travelling with a group and we are beginning to get to know each other quite well.

 On the other hand, there is really no difference between Tom and Brian anymore and I’m considering dropping the habit in future.